-Parties should be mindful that whether a document may be filed under seal must be balanced with the "common law right of public access to judicial records."
-United States v.
+Parties should be mindful that whether a document may be filed under seal must be balanced with the "[] common law right of public access to judicial records."
+U.S. v.
 Corbitt, 879 F.2d 224, 228 (7th Cir.
-1989) (citing Nixon v.
-Warner Communications, Inc., 435 U.S. 589 (1978)).
+1989), citing Nixon v.
+Warner Communications, Inc., 435 U.S. 589 (1978).
 The Seventh Circuit has found that judicial records should be "open to public inspection unless they meet the definition of trade secrets or other categories of bona fide long-term confidentiality."
 Baxter International, Inc. v.
 Abbott Labs, 297 F.3d 544, 545 (7th Cir.
 2002).
-The Seventh Circuit has also noted that "[i]nformation that affects the disposition of litigation belongs in the public record unless a statute or privilege justifies nondisclosure."
-United States v.
-Foster, 564 F.3d 852, 853 (7th Cir.
-2009) (emphasis added).
+The Seventh Circuit has noted that "[i]nformation that affects the disposition of litigation belongs in the public record unless a statute or privilege justifies nondisclosure."
+USA v.
+Maurice Foster, 564 F.3d 852 (7th Cir.
+2009)(emphasis added), citing Baxter International Inc., 297 F.3d at 545-46.

-Accordingly, when seeking to file a document under seal, parties shall state with specificity the legal basis that allows the Court to seal the document.
-When possible, parties should seek to seal only those portions of a document that may properly be sealed by way of redaction.
+Accordingly, when seeking to file a document under seal, parties shall state with specificity the legal basis which allows the Court to seal the document.
+When possible, parties should seek to seal only those portions of a document which may properly be sealed by way of redaction.

 The parties cannot agree in a protective order to file under seal documents which otherwise do not meet the legal standards for filing a document under seal.
-The Court will strike any provision in a proposed protective order that seeks to limit the Court's authority to determine whether a document should be filed under seal.
+The Court will strike any provision in a proposed protective order which seeks to limit the Court's authority to determine whether a document should be filed under seal.

 If good cause exists for entry of a protective order, the Court will generally enter an agreed protective order without a hearing so long as the agreed protective order does not conflict with the limitations on filing documents under seal.
-Where the parties do not agree on the provisions of a protective order, but good cause exists generally for the entry of a protective order, the Court will enter its Model Protective Order (see Attachment B).
+Where the parties do not agree on the provisions of a protective order but good cause exists generally for the entry of a protective order, the Court will enter its Model Protective Order (see Attachment B).